Welcome to our website !

-We are a group of motivated and enthusiastic professional artists who live in postcode HP9 (Beaconsfield, Seer Green or Jordans in Buckinghamshire, UK).
-We share a vision: to engage more with each other and with local art-lovers, and to show the public more of the talent hidden away in home studios, cabins, attic rooms and home workshops.
-We invite people to question, observe, get involved, and learn more about our creative practices.
-We also welcome enquiries from other local artists who wish to join the group (see Contact tab).
+HP9 Artists are a group of motivated and enthusiastic professional artists based in Beaconsfield, Seer Green and Jordans in Buckinghamshire, UK.
+We share a vision: to support each other, to engage with local art-lovers and to show the public the talent hidden away in our home studios and workshops.
+We invite people to meet us, get involved, and learn more about our creative practices.
+We welcome enquiries from other local artists who wish to join the group (see Contact tab).

-We aim to organise several of our own events a year – these might include a local Art Trail and a weekend Art Fair in September – and many of our artists regularly take part in Bucks Art Week.
+We try to organise several events a year – in the past these have included an Art Trail, a September Art Fair and a Christmas Fair.
+Many of our artists regularly take part in Bucks Art Week and exhibit in local and national galleries.

 Previous events